Aggrathon/image_importer/README.md

 # Image Importer

 Parses the filenames and metadata for all files in a directory (recursively) and moves them to another directory with a temporal hierarchy.
-The canonical use-case is to import images from cameras or phones, but it could also be used for organising an existing library, or other types of files than images.
+The canonical use-case is to import images from cameras or phones, but it could also be used for organising an existing library, or on other types of files than images.

 ## Usage